Skip to content

 Property Tax Records

 If you owe property in Georgia, you must pay annual taxes on it.
-Property taxes consist of bills, appraisals, and assessments.
+Property taxes in Georgia include bills, appraisals, and assessments.
 Each county sets its own tax rate in Georgia.
 The average effective property tax rate in Georgia is 0.81%.
 Property owners pay an average of $2,027 in property taxes each year.
 That is about $800 less than the national average.

 The local county tax commissioner manages property taxes in their district.
 However, the Georgia Department of Revenue oversees all property taxes for the state and the individual local county tax commissioners.
 Property taxes are based on annual county-assessed values.